 “Irish Nachos” for St. Pat’s.
-Find more recipees from the Idaho Potatoes. and Got beer?
-Serve the nachos with some Irish brew.
+The recipe is below.
+Find more recipes from the Idaho Potatoes.

 You won’t want to wait until St. Pat’s to enjoy this scrumptious snack.

 Serve it with your favorite beer; or in the spirit of the holiday, these Irish beers.

 How about an Irish beer tasting?
 Here are some of the most popular brands: